AndresCBF/IronHack/Projetos/History of Rock(1950-2020)/Readme.md

 Some artist have special release after the band breackup, death of a member or artist death, this create a discrepancy of years in the artist career.

+Linkin Park is the most popular artist, and is one with short career time.